-APPROVAL OF THE OMNIBUS INCENTIVE PLAN,

-AS AMENDED BY THE SECOND AMENDMENT
+APPROVAL OF THE OMNIBUS INCENTIVE PLAN, AS AMENDED BY THE THIRD AMENDMENT

-The Board recommends approval of the Company's Omnibus Incentive Plan as amended by the Second Amendment.
+Our Board of Directors recommends approval of the company's Omnibus Incentive Plan as amended by the Third Amendment.

-Our Board of Directors believes it is important for employees to have an equity interest in the Company, and is recommending the 2016 Incentive Plan as amended by the Second Amendment to stockholders for approval so that the 2016 Incentive Plan can continue to operate.
-Increasing the number of Common Stock available for issuance is necessary to ensure that we have a sufficient number of Common Stock available for issuance under the 2016 Incentive Plan.
+Our Board of Directors believes it is important for employees to have an equity interest in our company, and is recommending the 2016 Incentive Plan as amended by the Third Amendment to stockholders for approval so that the 2016 Incentive Plan can continue to operate.
+Increasing the number of Common Stock available for issuance under the 2016 Incentive Plan is necessary to ensure that we have a sufficient number of shares of Common Stock available for issuance under the 2016 Incentive Plan for the foreseeable future.

-The Second Amendment increases the number of Common Stock reserved for delivery under the 2016 Incentive Plan by 2,000,000 shares of Common Stock.
-The Second Amendment does not amend or replace any other provisions of the 2016 Incentive Plan.
-The Second Amendment will become effective upon stockholder approval.
+The Third Amendment increases the number of Common Stock reserved for delivery under the 2016 Incentive Plan by 1,500,000 shares of Common Stock.
+The Third Amendment does not amend or replace any other provisions of the 2016 Incentive Plan.
+The Third Amendment will become effective upon stockholder approval.

-The following summary of the 2016 Incentive Plan, as amended by the Second Amendment, is qualified in its entirety by the complete text of the 2016 Incentive Plan contained in Exhibit 1 to the proxy.
+The following summary of the 2016 Incentive Plan, as amended by the Third Amendment, is qualified in its entirety by the complete text of the 2016 Incentive Plan (as so amended) contained in Exhibit 1 to the proxy.